 Travelers can catch a quick flight to Culebra from SJU or Isla Grande airports.

-If you’re looking to fly to Puerto Rico’s smaller islands, like Culebra and Vieques, and cays or nearby Caribbean destinations, the Fernando Luis Ribas Dominicci Airport is a better option than the two major airports.
-Also known as Aeropuerto de Isla Grande, this single-runway airport offers daily flights through three local airlines and private charters.
+If you're planning to explore Puerto Rico’s smaller islands—like Culebra and Vieques—or nearby Caribbean destinations, Fernando Luis Ribas Dominicci Airport (commonly known as Isla Grande Airport) is your best bet.
+Located in San Juan, this convenient single-runway airport offers daily regional flights through local airlines and private charters, making it an ideal hub for island-hopping adventures.

 Woman getting out of car.